NataliaVelasquez18/Election_Analysis/README.md

 ## Election-Audit Summary:

 This analysis could have been done using excel but we prefered to automate the process using Python.
-The reason why we used Python is because we propose to the Election Comission that the code writen here can be used at other congressional districts, senatorial districts, and local elections.
+The reason why we used Python is because we want to save time in future analysis of this same nature.

+We propose to the Election Comission that the code writen here can be re-used at other congressional districts, senatorial districts, and local elections.

 The following are some examples of how this can be done: